 4. UE1 performs avatar animation negotiation with the DC AS and UE2.
 The UE1 obtains UE2's ephemeral public key.
 The UE1 generates UE1's attestation.
 The UE1's attestation consists of Avatar ID, rendering option (i.e., receiving UE centric), ephermeral public key of UE2, expiration time, signature generated by using UE1's private key, as described in clause 6.6.2.4 of this document.
 The UE1 sends UE1's attestation and UE1's certificate to the UE2.

-Editor's Note: Whether the information (e.g., ephemeral public key of UE2, UE1's attestation, UE1's certificate, etc.) can be exchanged in step 4 is FFS.
+NOTE X: Whether the information (e.g., ephemeral public key of UE2, UE1's attestation, UE1's certificate, etc.) can be exchanged in step 4 is not addressed in the present document.

 5. UE2 downloads UE1's avatar representation from DC AS using the UE1's attestation and UE1's certificate

-6. DC AS may check whether the UE1 is allowed to use the avatar ID after reading the avatar ID in the UE1's attestation.
+6. DC AS optionally checks whether the UE1 is allowed to use the avatar ID after reading the avatar ID in the UE1's attestation.
 DC AS requests avatar representation using UE1's attestation and UE1's certificate.

-Editor's Note: Whether DC AS needs to check whether UE2 is allowed to download UE1's avatar representation is FFS.
+NOTE Y: Whether DC AS needs to check whether UE2 is allowed to download UE1's avatar representation is not addressed in the present document.